What and Why?

 - Electricity distribution - 16% of consumer bill

-- To find out more about the difference between distribution and transmission please click one of the below links:
+- To find out more about the difference between distribution and transmission please click the link below:

 The RIIO Model

 The above percentages that come from your energy bill all come from Ofgem’s RIIO Model, attempting to make the energy industry more simple and transparent for consumers.
-If you would like to see information and examples for each section of this model, click any of the below links:
+If you would like to see information and examples for each section of this model, click on the link below:

 For further information regarding Ofgem’s RIIO Model, you can click the link below to read their explanation guide.